This expert is no longer a staff member at The Heritage Foundation.

-Joseph Loconte, Ph.D., is director of the B. Kenneth Simon Center for American Studies and AWC Family Foundation Fellow.
+Joseph Loconte, Ph.D., is the director of the B. Kenneth Simon Center for American Studies and AWC Family Foundation Fellow.
 Prior to arriving at Heritage, Mr. Loconte held the position of Associate Professor of History at The King’s College in New York City, where he taught courses on Western Civilization, American Foreign Policy, and International Human Rights.
 He is a scholar on John Locke and the religious influences on the development of liberal democracy.

 Mr. Loconte is the author of the New York Times bestseller A Hobbit, a Wardrobe, and a Great War: How J.R.R.
 Tolkien and C.S.
 Lewis Rediscovered Faith, Friendship, and Heroism in the Cataclysm of 1914-1918 (Harper Collins, 2015).
 He is currently producing a documentary film series based on the book, and the film trailer can be found at hobbitwardrobe.com.
 He received the 2017 Best Article award from the Tolkien Society for his New York Times article “How J.R.R.
 Tolkien Found Mordor on the Western Front.”

 Mr. Loconte’s other books include: God, Locke, and Liberty: The Struggle for Religious Freedom in the West (Lexington Books, 2014); The Searchers: A Quest for Faith in the Valley of Doubt (Thomas Nelson, 2012); The End of Illusions: Religious Leaders Confront Hitler’s Gathering Storm (Rowman & Littlefield, 2004); and Seducing the Samaritan: How Government Contracts Are Reshaping Social Services (The Pioneer Institute, 1997).